-Pian Upe is regarded as the green belt of the Karamoja region that teams up with wildlife and a critical environment for many rare endangered species in this region although adversely affected by climate change.
+Pian Upe is regarded as the green belt of the Karamoja region that teams up with wildlife and provides a critical environment for many rare and endangered species in this region, although adversely affected by climate change.

-Pian Upe also accommodates enormous rock pythons, smaller but venomous puff adders, Harmless water snakes, the largest lizards are found there, and Pian Upe wildlife reserve has Savannah monitors such as common agama, chameleons’, skinks, and geckos
+Pian Upe also accommodates enormous rock pythons, smaller but venomous puff adders, Harmless water snakes, and the largest lizards.
+Pian Upe wildlife reserve also has Savannah monitors such as common agama, chameleons’, skinks, and geckos